 Anyway, this cocktail is easy to make as well with just a few ingredients mixed together.
 You can serve this cocktail in a couple ways, too.
 You can leave it relatively strong with just the spirits and juice, or you can add a little sparkling water to lighten it up.

 A note on limoncello: they can vary greatly in sweetness, and unlike some other spirits, you don’t really get bigger brands as it’s typically a make-at-home liqueur.
-In fact, I used my own for this.
+In fact, I used my homemade limoncello for this (which I highly recommend trying!).

 As a result, the drink’s sweetness can vary.
 I’d suggest adding half the orange juice and everything else, then either add the additional orange if it’s more tart, or more lemon instead if it’s sweet.